serokell/blog-posts/Alex and Happy Part 2/article.md

 -->

 In a previous tutorial, we discussed implementing and using [Parser Combinators in Haskell](https://serokell.io/blog/parser-combinators-in-haskell).
-In the article, we discussed some pros and cons of LL parsers compared to LR parsers, which we will reiterate and elaborate on.
+In the article, we discussed some pros and cons of top-down parsers compared to LR parsers, which we will reiterate and elaborate on.

 <!--
 TODO: not sure how correct is the theory here, a more in-depth review here would be nice -->

-Haskell libraries such as Megaparsec work best on LL(1) or LL(∞) grammars and they're implemented as recursive descent parsers with backtracking.
+Haskell libraries such as Megaparsec work best on LL(1) or LL(∞) grammars and they're implemented as recursive descent parsers (top-down parser) with backtracking.
 As such, caveats like not being able to handle left-recursion also apply to them, besides that their performance can exponentially degrade due to backtracking.
-LL here means **L**eft-to-right parsing, **L**eftmost derivation, as they scan strings from left to right and recovers a derivation them from the left (see below).
+LL here means **L**eft-to-right parsing, **L**eftmost derivation, as they scan strings from left to right and recovers a leftmost derivation (see below).

 The number between the parentheses indicates how many look-ahead tokens the parser can see.
-A parser with a look-ahead of `k` can make decisions by looking `k` tokens (or characters) ahead.
+A parser with a look-ahead of `k` can make decisions by looking `k` tokens (or symbols) ahead.
-A look-ahead of `k=1` is often chosen for better performance, but popular parser combinatrs libraries offer an option to use an arbitrary `k` with the `try` function.
+A look-ahead of `k=1` is often chosen for better performance, but popular parser combinatrs libraries offer an option to use an arbitrary `k` with the `lookAhead` function.
 A LL(k) parser is often enough to parse most grammars in programming languages.

-On the other hand, Happy is an LALR(1) parser generator, where the R means **R**ightmost derivation in reverse.
+On the other hand, Happy is an LALR(1) parser generator (bottom-up parser), where the R means **R**ightmost derivation in reverse.
 An LALR(1) (Look-Ahead LR) parser generator is a more performant albeit less powerful variant of an LR(1) parser; see <a href=https://monlih.github.io/happy-docs/#_sec_conflict_tips>section 8.4.1</a> of the Happy User Guide.
 Happy also supports GLR (Generalized LR) parsing, which this tutorial won't cover, but you can find more about it in the <a href=https://monlih.github.io/happy-docs/#_sec_glr)>section 3</a> of the Happy User Guide.

 As an example, suppose we have the expression `1 + 2 + 3`, which is parsed as the following tree: